sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-connections.rst

 Workflow Execute
 +++++++++++++++

-Here the connection is chosen in the following order of priority:
+Here, the connection is chosen in the following order of priority:

   * Current Connection (if it belongs to the same group as the workflow)
   * Project level connection